Skip to main content

 Analysis

-The first-year module History and Analysis of Western Music introduces you to key concepts in the analysis of tonal common practice, focusing on music of the Baroque and Classical styles.
+he first-year analysis module introduces you to key concept in the analysis of tonal common practice, focusing on music of the Baroque and Classical styles.
 Thereafter, you can choose from a variety of analysis modules.
-Recent examples include a second-year module surveying developments in music theory, exploring music from Beethoven to Stravinsky, Studies in Symphonic Analysis, and Time and Rhythm.
+Recent examples include a second-year module surveying developments in music theory, exploring music from Beethoven to Stravinsky, and Studies in Symphonic Analysis.

 Ethnomusicology